MaurizioBella/mlimit-merlion/README.md

 python jobs/hourly --train-only
 ```

-- You can change them based on your business requirements
+- You can change them based on your business requirements and based on the frequency configured on Measures Config entity

 ## Deploy it to your local computer